-The Air Force Wounded Warrior (AFW2) Program works together with the Air Force Survivor Assistance Program, Airman & Family Readiness Centers and the Air Force Medical Service to provide concentrated non-medical care and support for combat wounded, ill and injured Airmen (and their families) as they recover and transition back to duty or into civilian life.
-The Air Force defines a wounded warrior as “any Airman who is seriously wounded, ill, or injured that may require a Medical Evaluation Board/Physical Evaluation Board to determine fitness for duty.”
+The Air Force Wounded Warrior (AFW2) Program (Air Force and Space Force) works together with Military & Family Readiness Centers, the Air Force Medical Service, and command teams to provide concentrated non-medical care and support for seriously or very seriously wounded, ill, and injured Airmen and Guardians, Caregivers and their families, as they recover and transition back to duty or into civilian life.
+The Department of the Air Force defines a wounded warrior as “any Airman or Guardian who is seriously wounded, ill, or injured that may require a Medical Evaluation Board/Physical Evaluation Board to determine fitness for duty.”

 More than 8,400 wounded warriors their families and or caregivers are being supported by the AFW2 Program.
 The number continues to grow as more wounded warriors are identified.
 The AFW2 Program is functionally aligned under the Air Force Warrior Care Division and operationally managed by the Air Force Personnel Center.

 AFW2 is a Congressionally mandated, federally funded program that provides personalized care, services and advocacy to seriously or very seriously wounded, ill or injured Total Force recovering service members and their Caregivers and families.
 AFW2 focuses on specific personal and family needs and includes programs that cover a gamut of situations throughout the recovery process and beyond.